-Third, it’s much faster to scale to the needs of your office.
+Third, it’s quicker and more cost-effective to add new phone lines to your remote office phone system.
 You won’t need to install extra phone lines and wiring to traditional PBX systems.
 Adding more VoIP lines is a few clicks away.

 When it comes to cost, a VoIP-powered office phone system is your best investment.
 But what about the benefits?
 How does it compare to a traditional phone system?

-What Are the Benefits of a Remote Phone System?
+What Are the Benefits of a Remote Office Phone System?

 When you’re away from the office, it’s almost as if you took a sick day.
 When you’re not seen, it’s difficult for your team and customers to reach you.
 A remote phone system lets your team stay online and accessible wherever they work.

-For even greater connectivity, a cloud phone system contains a managed directory and address book, so staying in touch hasn’t been easier.
+A cloud phone system contains a managed directory and addresses book for even greater connectivity, so staying in touch hasn’t been easier.